HenkWillcock/age-of-war/README.md

 ### Pawn

-Crap at fighting, but great for taking down the enemy's lives if you can get them to their base.
+Bad at fighting, but very cheap so great for taking cannon shots and taking down the enemy's lives if you can get them to their base.
+Can also repair damaged vehicles.

 ### Ninja

-Can jump over helicopter bullets, and can jump to take down helicopters and harriers.
+Can jump over ground units, and can jump to take down flying units.
 Invisible to helicopters and cannons.

 ### Commando